LoBE-GS: Load-Balanced and Efficient 3D Gaussian Splatting for Large-Scale Scene Reconstruction: Conclusion

 \section{Conclusion}

 In this paper, we present {\modelAbbrev}, which addresses load balancing and efficiency in the parallel training of 3DGS models.
-At the core of {\modelAbbrev} is a computational-load proxy that enables an optimization for the scene partition of a coarse 3DGS model.
-We further introduce fast camera selection to accelerate the scene partitioning, as well as visibility cropping and selective densification to reduce loading in each block. {\modelAbbrev} achieves up to $2\times$ training speedup over existing methods using coarse models for large-scale scene reconstruction while preserving the quality of the 3DGS models.
+At the core of {\modelAbbrev} is a load-balanced KD-tree scene partition with cutline refinement that optimizes block boundaries to mitigate stragglers during parallel fine-training.
+We further introduce fast camera selection to accelerate the scene partitioning, as well as visibility cropping and selective densification to reduce loading in each block. {\modelAbbrev} consistently reduces partition time and the worst-block fine-stage runtime, leading to up to $2\times$ faster end-to-end training compared to representative baselines using coarse models for large-scale scene reconstruction, while maintaining competitive reconstruction quality.

+However, {\modelAbbrev} still depends on the available GPU parallelism in the fine-tuning stage.
+When the number of GPUs is much smaller than the number of blocks, fine-tuning has to run in multiple rounds; in this case, even if the maximum per-block fine-tuning time is low, the total wall-clock time can still be long since all blocks must finish.

 In future work, we plan to experiment with larger and more complex scenes that would benefit from partitioning into a greater number of blocks for fine-training, and to explore the integration of level-of-detail (LoD) and 2DGS representations.
-We also plan to evaluate the framework on more diverse datasets, including those with sparse camera views in specific regions, and to investigate alternative partitioning strategies beyond the current grid-based approach.
+We also plan to evaluate the framework on more diverse datasets, including those with sparse camera views in specific regions, and to investigate alternative partitioning strategies beyond the current KD-tree-based approach.